saisandeepvaddi/electron-custom-menu-bar/README.md

 };
 ```

 We are done on the main process side.
-Now, let's build our custom menu UI.
-If you see the menu in the image, you'll see we have these things on our menu.
+Now, let's build our custom menu bar.
+If you see the menu in the image, you'll see that we have these things on our menu bar.

 1. On the left side, a hamburger icon which is where the menu will open.
 2. On the right side, we have minimize button, maximize-unmaximize button, and close button.

-For icons for these buttons, I used fontawesome js file.
-Go ahead and get from [fontawesome.com](https://fontawesome.com/).
-It will give you a JS file.
+I used fontawesome js file from [fontawesome.com](https://fontawesome.com/) for icons.
 Add it to HTML's `<head>` tag.
 I removed `Content-Security-Policy` meta tags to allow fontawesome js file to run for now.
 In production, make sure you properly allow which code should run.
 Check [CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) for more details.

 ```html
 <!-- index.html -->